pottendo/pottendo-SK64-network/README_network.md

 * Applications / features available through Sidekick64 don't have to run on Sidekick64 but can be running in a hosted or cloud environment.
 This means for example that changes and updates required to such an application will not force the Sidekick64 kernel to be updated.
 * In theory it allows interactive multi user applications like simple games or chat apps.
 * It allows interaction with most services on the World Wide Web
-* In addition to screen updates SKTP allows to request Sidekick64 to download a payload from a web adress (via HTTP or HTTPS), store and/or execute it on the C64.
-This means, files like PRG, SID, CRT, etc. may be downloaded from the internet and directly launched on the C64.
-This is tightly coupled to the Sidekick64 menu code as the possibility to launch is essential.
+* In addition to screen updates SKTP allows to request Sidekick64 to download a payload from a web adress (via HTTP or HTTPS), store it on the SD card and/or execute it on the C64.
+This means, files like PRG, SID, CRT, etc. may be downloaded from the internet.
+This is tightly coupled to the Sidekick64 menu code as the possibility to launch a binary is essential here.

 Currently four example applications exist that make use of SKTP:
 ### CSDb Launcher